This page is designed to answer the following questions:

 Contingency theories suggest that there is no single style of leadership that is effective for all situations and people.
 Instead, leadership styles should be adapted to meet the needs of the situation or the individual/team.

 Hersey and Blanchard’s situational theory uses a model that makes changes in leadership style planned and deliberate.
 It describes how new team members will usually need a lot of direction as they learn their roles.
 Once they become more competent and confident, a more supportive and democratic style is used but the leader still defines the roles and tasks.
-As the team member becomes even more competent and confident they will require less direction but still require support.
+As the team member becomes even more competent and confident they may require less direction but still require support.
 Finally, very competent and motivated individuals can be led in a more laissez-faire style.

 “Being able to get the best out of people is key to being a leader.
 Some people need a kick up the arse every now and then; others need an arm around the shoulder.”